tswedish/phonograph/README.md

 ========
 Quickstart:

+ - Drag and drop a few audio files onto the browser window.
  - Click a node to begin playback, click another to set at next track queue.
  - Click and drag to another node to make a link.
 Drag to the same node again to increase the link strength.
 Once a node is linked, it will auto-queue in that